Convex-Dev/design/docs/cad/003_encoding/README.md

 0x30 <VLC Count = n> <Child String Value>(repeated 2-16 times)
 ```

-Every String encoding starts with the Tag byte and a VLC-encoded length.
+Every String encoding starts with the tag byte and a VLC-encoded length.

 Encoding then splits depending on the String length `n`.
 - If 4096 characters or less, the UTF-8 bytes of the String are encoded directly (`n` bytes total)